-- It is challenging, but fun: I would be lying if I said CrossFit was easy.
+- It is challenging but fun: I would be lying if I said CrossFit was easy.
 Part of the reason why you see results so quickly is because of the intensity of the workouts you perform.
-The good news is, the workouts are an hour of which you typically do less than 30 minutes of actual work.
+The good news is, the workouts are an hour in which you typically do less than 30 minutes of actual work.
 In addition, the workouts are fun.
-They challenge you physically as well as mentally, they require coordination and planning and they are always different.
+They challenge you physically as well as mentally, they require coordination and planning, and they are always different.
 Lifting a weight up and down like in a curl multiple times over multiple sets over multiple weeks can become really mundane and boring.
-Learning how to do a clean and doing them for reps, as part of a clean & jerk and as part of complex is challenging and fun.
+Learning how to clean and do them for reps, as part of a clean & jerk, and as part of a complex is challenging and fun.

-- It is a complete body workout: There are many potential problems with traditional exercise programs including focusing on a very specific muscle group and using machines to compensate for movements that would otherwise require balance and coordination.
-The result may be a sore muscle group, but the rest of your body is typically fine as well as muscle strength, but no balance and coordination.
-With CrossFit, your whole body will be sore and you will build balance and coordination.
+- It is a complete body workout: There are many potential problems with traditional exercise programs, including focusing on a particular muscle group and using machines to compensate for movements that would otherwise require balance and coordination.
+The result may be a sore muscle group, but the rest of your body is typically fine, as well as muscle strength, but no balance and coordination.
+With CrossFit, your whole body will be sore, and you will build balance and coordination.
 CrossFit stresses different muscle groups and muscle groups you did not know you had and did not know you could work.
 Part of this is achieved through exercises that require balance and coordination.
 All of this leads to immediate results you can see and feel.

-- The atmosphere and community: While the workouts are primarily individual-based and the classes are personal-trainer led, the atmosphere is very group-based and supportive.
+- The atmosphere and community: While the workouts are primarily individual-based and the classes are personal-trainer-led, the atmosphere is very group-based and supportive.
 In addition, you can feel the motivation in the room — perhaps it is the loud music or the PR bell hanging on the wall.
-To top it off, each athletic brings something special to the box.
+To top it off, each athlete brings something special to the box.

-- Not every CrossFit box is the same: This is true of any fitness place, however when it comes to CrossFit, I believe this difference matters more.
-With a traditional gym, different locations may mean different equipment available, different quality of equipment and different classes available.
-With CrossFit, all of the same apply, however since CrossFit is primarily class-based and these classes focus on a specific set of workouts, the equipment available, the quality of the equipment and the available classes make or break the CrossFit location.
-I also described how the atmosphere and community are positives in CrossFit, but not every box brings the same level of enthusiasm and motivation.
-Finally, using the CrossFit name requires little more than an annual fee so the quality of a box can be hard to judge.
+- Not every CrossFit box is the same: This is true of any fitness place, however, when it comes to CrossFit, I believe this difference matters more.
+Different locations may mean different equipment available with a traditional gym, different quality of equipment, and different classes available.
+With CrossFit, all of the same apply, however since CrossFit is primarily class-based and these classes focus on a specific set of workouts, the equipment available, the quality of the equipment, and the available classes make or break the CrossFit location.
+I also described how the atmosphere and community are positives in CrossFit, but not every box brings the same enthusiasm and motivation level.
+Finally, using the CrossFit name requires little more than an annual fee, so a box’s quality can be hard to judge.

-- Not every coach is the same: Again, this is true of any fitness place, however CrossFit falls into a different category than many traditional gyms in that it requires a special skill-set to teach and improper coaching can lead to significant physical harm.
-CrossFit workouts push you hard, coaches push you hard and athletes push you hard.
-In top of this, CrossFit specific training is pretty minimum so the quality of the coaches can be hard to judge.
+- Not every coach is the same: Again, this is true of any fitness place, however, CrossFit falls into a different category than many traditional gyms in that it requires a special skill-set to teach, and improper coaching can lead to significant physical harm.
+CrossFit workouts push you hard, coaches push you hard, and athletes push you hard.
+On top of this, CrossFit-specific training is pretty minimal, so the coaches’ quality can be hard to judge.

-- It is a lot of individual work: To get better at CrossFit you need a lot of practice.
+- It is a lot of individual work: To get better at CrossFit, you need a lot of practice.
 While coaches can and do assist with your technique and provide feedback, they look at the class as a whole and do not focus individually on athletes.
-For the majority of CrossFitters this is not a problem, especially since anything can be scaled up or down, but for some of the more advanced CrossFitters this can prove to be problematic.
-Now this can be addressed in a variety of ways including personal training and switching boxes.
+For most CrossFitters, this is not a problem, especially since anything can be scaled up or down, but for some of the more advanced CrossFitters, this can prove to be problematic.
+Now, this can be addressed in a variety of ways, including personal training and switching boxes.

 As you can see, there are things I like about CrossFit and things I do not.
 I would recommend that everyone try CrossFit for at least a week to see what it is all about.
-Note that everything listed above are my personal feelings.
+Note that everything listed above is my personal feelings.
 Of course, many others have expressed their feelings on CrossFit.
-In my next post, I would like to look at some of the additional negatives frequently stated and express my opinion on them.
+In my next post, I would like to look at some of the additional negatives frequently stated and express my opinion.